ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/postgresql/install_postgresql.md

 layout: "learningpathall"
 ---

-##  PostgreSQL Tuning
+## Before you begin

-If you already know how to deploy a PostgreSQL database.
-You might want to skip this learning path, and instead explore the [Learn how to Tune PostgreSQL](/learning-paths/servers-and-cloud-computing/postgresql_tune/) learning path.
-That learning path covers how to get more performance out of an Arm based PostgreSQL server.
+In this section you will learn how to install, configure and check your PostgreSQL database.
+If you already know how to deploy a PostgreSQL database, you can skip this learning path, and instead explore the [Learn how to Tune PostgreSQL](/learning-paths/servers-and-cloud-computing/postgresql_tune/) learning path.

 ## Arm deployment options